katlynhutson/Simon-Game/README.md

 - As a user I want the message that displays at the end of the game to be a random encouraging message, so that the sting of the loss is soothed and the game stays feeling fresh.

 - As a user I want to choose the speed in which the buttons are indicated by difficulty level, so I can have more customization over my gameplay.

+- As a user I want an option to play this game in a fashion accessible to screen readers, so that it's more accessible.

 ### Wireframes